A Guide For Natural Weight Loss

 At the stage when supplements are introduced, they have to be of the highest quality.
 I would like everyone to proceed cautiously because they are hard to find.

-Here’s a talk on supplements that I made on what I have learned about supplements and the companies that produce them.
+There’s a talk on supplements that I made in the Videos section about what I have learned about supplements and the companies that produce them.
 I want you to proceed cautiously because these companies do not have to follow good practice standards.

 Please make sure that you take supplements produced by reputable companies.